ricardojoserf/ricardojoserf.github.io/_posts/2024-7-16-trickdump.md

 Repository: [https://github.com/ricardojoserf/TrickDump/tree/golang-flavour](https://github.com/ricardojoserf/TrickDump/tree/golang-flavour)

-This branch implements the same functionality as the main branch but using Golang:
+This branch implements the same functionality as the main branch but using Golang.
+As an addition, it allows to create the zip file with a password.

+You can run the files as scripts:

 ```
 go run lock.go [-o OPTION] [-p PATH]